For most kids, pets are more than just animals their families own — they're members of the family and the best of friends.

-After the shock of the news has faded, it's important to help your child heal and move on.
+After the shock of the news fades, it's important to help your child heal and move on.

 It can help kids to find special ways to remember a pet.
 You might have a ceremony to bury your pet or just share memories of fun times you had together.
 Write a prayer together or offer thoughts on what the pet meant to each family member.
-Share stories of your pet's funny moments or escapades.
+Share stories of your pet's funny moments.
 Offer lots of loving hugs.
-You could do a project, too, like making a scrapbook.
+You could do a project too, like making a scrapbook.